 EPA Should Protect People, Not Polluters

 54 different PFAS or “forever” chemicals have been found in human blood, drinking water, groundwater, and locally produced food around the Chemours Company plant in the North Carolina community of Fayetteville and downstream in the Cape Fear River.
 Chemours conducted minimal health and safety testing on these chemicals and emissions and discharges spanning decades have left the surrounding community searching for answers about the risks they’re exposed to daily.

-In response, six public health and environmental justice organizations submitted a petition to the Environmental Protection Agency (EPA) demanding that it take long overdue action to address Per- and Polyfluoroalkyl Substances (PFAS) pollution in North Carolina Cape Fear communities.
+In response, on October 14, 2020, six public health and environmental justice organizations submitted a petition to the Environmental Protection Agency (EPA) demanding that it take long overdue action to address Per- and Polyfluoroalkyl Substances (PFAS) pollution in North Carolina Cape Fear communities.
 The petition asks EPA to use its authority under the Toxic Substances Control Act (TSCA) to require Chemours to fund comprehensive health and environmental testing on PFAS manufactured at its production facility in Fayetteville.
 Chemours is a spinoff of Dupont, a company with a legacy of contaminating communities with dangerous PFAS.

 Dana Sargent of Cape Fear River Watch said, “As the director of an environmental nonprofit who believed in and trusted the folks of this EPA to do the right thing, I am furious; as a poisoned community member who is also grieving the loss of a firefighter brother whose cancer could be explained by this data, I am heartbroken.”